Durzn/BracketHighlighter/README.md

 For all notes please refer to the changelog.
 Only the latest 3 releases will be shown here.

+## [1.4.1]
+- Fixed a problem where symbols wouldn't always be found correctly to the left of the cursor

 ## [1.4.0]
 - Added option to define custom opening and closing symbols (i.e. do ... end).
 For an example configuration look at the store page.
 - Added option to disable the extension back to the settings